Statistical methods for partitioning ribbon and globally-distributed flux using data from the Interstellar Boundary Explorer: Evaluating separation and center estimation in simulated data

-We evaluated the performance of the proposed map separation and ribbon center estimation methods in simulated data, under three different simulation scenarios: \begin{enumerate}[noitemsep, label=S{\arabic*}.] \item Weak scattering model \item Spatial retention model \item Smoothly varying ribbon profile model between spatial retention and weak scattering, \end{enumerate} where physics simulation models were used to generate the spatial retention and weak scattering (i.e., the two leading ribbon formation hypotheses) profile shapes.
-In each scenario, the true total ENA rate map was defined as the sum of independently-simulated globally-distributed flux and ribbon maps.\\ For the first two simulation scenarios, the globally-distributed flux map was generated using a scaled version of the 2.73 keV GDF simulation from \citet{Zirnstein2017}.
+We evaluated the performance of the proposed map separation and ribbon center estimation methods in simulated data, under three different simulation scenarios: \begin{enumerate}[noitemsep, label=S{\arabic*}.] \item Weak scattering model \item Spatial retention model \item Smoothly varying ribbon profile between spatial retention and weak scattering, \end{enumerate} where physics simulation models were used to generate the spatial retention and weak scattering (i.e., the two leading ribbon formation hypotheses) profile shapes.
+In each scenario, the true total ENA rate map was defined as the sum of separately-simulated globally-distributed flux and ribbon maps.
+For the first two simulation scenarios, the globally-distributed flux map was generated using a scaled version of the 2.73 keV GDF simulation from \citet{Zirnstein2017}.
 Corresponding ribbon-only maps were generated to mimic the expected shape of the ribbon under two leading ribbon generation hypotheses as detailed in \citet{Zirnstein2019b}, where the ribbon shape was determined using a single representative simulation cross-section and where the ribbon was assumed to be exactly circular and centered at longitude 221.5 and latitude 39.
 Dimming was added to certain sections of the ribbon to mirror observed IBEX data.
 For scenario S3, we considered a more complicated structure for the ribbon and GDF maps, including a spatially-varying ribbon shape, spatially concentrated knots on the ribbon, and a large high-flux disc on the GDF.
-Scenario S3 is not believed to be realistic; rather, this simulated scenario was devised to help characterize the limitations of the proposed ribbon separation and center estimation methods. \\ Under each of scenarios S1-S3, we performed ribbon separation using several different types of pixelated total ENA rate maps.
+Scenario S3 is not believed to be realistic; rather, this simulated scenario was devised to help characterize the limitations of the proposed methods. \\ Under each of scenarios S1-S3, we performed ribbon center estimation and separation using several different types of pixelated total ENA rate maps.
 First, we considered ``ideal" input maps equal to the sum of the simulation truth ribbon-only and GDF-only maps.
-Unlike these idealized input maps, any total ENA rate maps generated using \textit{real} IBEX data must overcome additional data challenges including substantial blurring, undesired background due to heliospheric ENAs, and missing data.
-To evaluate our methods in more realistic, messy data settings, we simulated data mimicking IBEX observed data and added background interference and blurring.
-Using these messy observed data, we applied an existing map construction strategy to obtain a set of pixel-level ENA rate estimates and uncertainties \citep{Osthus2022}.
-Results based on these messier input maps inherit any errors or biases induced by the upstream map-making procedure.
-This process resulted in a second set of ``estimated" input maps.
-Finally, we estimated maps based on simulated data with 3 times longer observation time for each pixel of the sky, resulting in a third set of ``estimated, 3x" input maps.
-The motivation for including this third set of maps was to mimic an emerging IBEX data product expected to result in substantial improvements in total ENA rate estimation accuracy (unpublished).
+Unlike these idealized input maps, any ENA rate maps generated using \textit{real} IBEX data must overcome additional challenges including substantial blurring due to the IBEX-Hi instrument field of view, undesired background, and missing data.
+To evaluate our methods using simulated ENA maps constructed from more realistic data settings, we simulated ENA data mimicking IBEX observed data, including field of view-related spatial blurring and known levels background interference.
+Five simulated data replicates were generated, each using exposure times, observation locations, and background rates observed in the 2018 IBEX data for energy steps (ESAs) 2-6.
+Using these messy observed data, we applied the Theseus map construction strategy to obtain pixel-level ENA rate estimates and uncertainties for each energy step and input map combination \citep{Osthus2022}.
+Results based on these messier ``estimated" input maps inherit any errors or biases induced by the map-making procedure.
+Finally, we also estimated maps based on simulated data with 3 times longer observation time for each pixel, resulting in a third set of ``estimated, 3x" input maps.
+The motivation for including this third set of maps was to mimic an emerging IBEX data product expected to triple the number of observed ENA encounters used for map-making (unpublished).